Park and Trail Planning

 Once a plan is drafted, there will be more opportunities for the project partners and public to comment.
 When applicable, the Washington County Parks and Open Space Commission will review, comment, and provide a recommendation to the Washington County Board.
 The plan will then go in front of the County Board for approval.

 Once a master plan is approved by the Metropolitan Council, the regional park or trail is eligible for regional funding for the acquisition and development described in the plan.

 We want to hear from you about how we can improve parks and trails in Washington County!
-There are many ways to get involved, here are a few ideas:
+There are many ways to get involved, here are a few ideas below.

 Attend a public engagement event

-- Please review the Current Planning Projects page for the plans Washington County is actively seeking input on.
+- Please review the current planning projects listed above for the plans Washington County is actively seeking input on.

 - Open Houses - staff will share information on the project/plan, answer questions from the public, and facilitate input from attendees.
 These are typically scheduled in community facilities located near the project site and are advertised in advanced, across multiple platforms.